 Aluminum is a great choice for its conductivity; its strength when shaped and corrugated like a ribbon, and its light weight and reactivity to varying sound pressure levels.

 Sound waves cause increases and decreases in ambient pressure.
 The diaphragm is generally exposed at both sides of its diaphragm.
 The difference in pressure between the sides causes the diaphragm to move inward and outward from its resting position.

 Ribbon microphone diaphragms are often very thin in order to react accurately to incoming sound waves.
 This allows for greater accuracy and movement at the expense of fragility and lower conductivity.

 The diaphragms are also typically corrugated, which helps improve their strength and allows for looser tensioning without sagging.
 This low tension drops the resonant frequency of the typical ribbon mic below the audible range, enhancing frequency response in the process.

-For much more information on microphone diaphragms, check out my articles What Is A Microphone Diaphragm?
+For much more information on microphone diaphragms, check out my article What Is A Microphone Diaphragm?
 (An In-Depth Guide).